 Almond flour banana muffins are the perfect breakfast or afternoon snack.

-Tender, moist and so flavorful, these vegan almond flour banana muffins are naturally gluten free, egg free and easy to make!
+Tender, moist and so flavorful, these vegan banana almond flour muffins are naturally gluten free, egg free and easy to make!
 All you need is a fork and a bowl to mix these muffins up!

 Why you will love this recipe

-- Naturally sweetened and gluten free – sweetened with just 2 tablespoons of coconut sugar, these muffins rely on the sweetness of the bananas for most of their flavor!
+- Naturally sweetened and gluten free – sweetened with just 2 tablespoons of coconut sugar, these almond flour banana muffins rely on the sweetness of the bananas for most of their flavor!
 Use dairy free chocolate chips to make these dairy free and vegan friendly as well!
 Almond flour and gluten free flour keep them gluten free but packed with flavor.

 - Easy to make – all that is needed to make these almond flour banana bread muffins is a fork and a bowl.
 No fancy equipment is needed to mix up this simple batter.
 This would be a great recipe to get help from the kids with!